TurboTurt1e/quest-submissions/README.md

 Idea #1: Do we really want everyone to be able to mint an NFT? thinking.

+We could restrict minting access by implementing some type of access privilege based on an approved address list or we could requiring a user to be in possesion of a specific resource ("Minting Key NFT") in order to access minting functionality.

 Idea #2: If we want to read information about our NFTs inside our Collection, right now we have to take it out of the Collection to do so.
 Is this good?

+No it is not good...
+If we implement a borrow function, we will no longer need to take the NFT out of the collection to read it.

 ## Chapter 4 Day 4